-\ Precision for refrigerators and freezers exceeded 10% due to multiple estimated parameters outlined in the UMP, two separate gross savings parameter and three net savings parameters, each with associated statistical error bounds.
-The sample is designed to achieve 90/10 confidence and precision for individual parameters.
-However, the combined error after combining all of the parameters to get final net per-unit savings is unlikely to achieve 10% precision at the 90% confidence level.
-While these methods (described in detail herein) used higher variances than previous approaches, they produced more accurate, unbiased results.
+^{}Precision for refrigerators and freezers exceeded 10% due to multiple estimated parameters outlined in the UMP, two separate gross savings parameters, and three net savings parameters, each with associated statistical error bounds.
+The sample was designed to achieve 90/10 confidence and precision for individual parameters.
+The combined error, however, after combining all parameters to determine final, net, per-unit savings was unlikely to achieve 10% precision at the 90% confidence level.
+While these methods (which this report describes in detail) used higher variances than previous approaches, they produced more accurate, unbiased results.